rtrouton/rtrouton_scripts/rtrouton_scripts/Casper_Extension_Attributes/Microsoft_OneNote_Update_Source/README.md

 `MAS`

-If the app was installed using the Volume Purchase Program and installed by an MDM, the EA will return the following result:
+If the app was licensed using the Volume Purchase Program and installed by an MDM, the EA will return the following result:

 `VPP`